 The trends that you see are beautiful.
 And if you want your wedding to be featured on a trendy wedding blog then that’s definitely a good way to go.

 I’m quite honestly not a huge fan of these so-called “wedding trends”.
-Perhaps that’s because I’ve never really been a follow of fashions.
+Perhaps that’s because I’ve never really been a follower of fashion.
 I prefer something else.

 Whatever you decide to do for your wedding day, it should be something you both love.
 A wedding is about two people getting married.
 It’s a celebration of love.
 It’s the joining of families.
 It’s watching Grandma have more glasses of bubbly than she probably should and getting rowdy on the dance floor.
 That’s what will always be my top trend.
 Moments of love, happiness and laughter.